 There are three Lord-Lieutenants that cover the Aberdeenshire area.
-Aberdeenshire is represented by Sandy Manson, Banffshire by Andrew Simpson and Kincardineshire by Alistair Macphie.
+Aberdeenshire is represented by Sandy Manson, Banffshire by Andrew Simpson and Kincardineshire by Alastair Macphie.

 The Lord-Lieutenant is appointed by The Queen and is Her Majesty's personal representative for their designated area.
 The primary role of the Lord-Lieutenant is to uphold the dignity of the Crown.